Reyes2777/100-days-of-code/log.md

 **Today's Progress**: I create MongoDB, and create user and DB for anubis, and create class wrapper for DB in pymongo

 **Thoughts** I learn too much about mongo and clients, how use Mongo with autheticated, pymongo use cient.
 Morning i worked in model Users

+### Day 4: November 18, 2019(Create Model DB)

+**Today's Progress**: I create model User and investigated how use pymongo for create methods for this model

+**Thoughts** I need create model for create, get, update and delete all Users